A thatch of land in the northernmost part of Coney Island may soon be in the hands of a commercial developer.

 On Friday, members of New York City’s Economic Development Corporation (EDC) closed their Request for Proposals (RFP) process for two lots bordered by Coney Island Creek, Stillwell Avenue, Hart Place and West 15th Street.

-Officials from EDC would not say just how many proposals they received, nor did they comment on how long the review process would take.
+Officials from EDC would not say just how many RFPs they received, nor did they comment on just how long the review process would take.

 “It’s a confidential process, so we don’t disclose any of the particulars,” an EDC spokesperson said.